 * RagsToRiches: Erin goes from having $16 dollars in her bank account to landing a steady job, getting raise after raise, a $5000 bonus plus a new car, and finally, a $2 million check.
 The citizens of Hinkley count too.
 Although the way the money was distributed is not known, it's likely that they're all better off financially then they were before.

 ** Of course, if it was distributed like it was in real life, it's actually a DownerEnding since Brockovich and her firm stole pretty much all of the money.

 * RealPersonCameo: The real Erin Brockovich plays a waitress (lampshaded, as the waitress' name is Julia R.)

-** The real Brockovich and her team of lawyers was also less than above-board in how they distributed funds to the Hinkley residents (see [[http://www.salon.com/2000/04/14/sharp/ here]]).
+** The real Brockovich and her team of lawyers, were also less than above board, in how they distributed funds to the Hinkley residents (see [[http://www.salon.com/2000/04/14/sharp/ here]].)

 * WhamLine: "Would it be important if, when I worked at the plant, I destroyed documents?"